D-Voncleph/linux-journey/scripts/README.md

 When prompted, enter your name and press Enter.

----

-## 4. conditional_logic_and_test_conditions.sh

-### Description

-conditional_logic_and_test_conditions.sh is a practice script created to explore and test Bash's conditional logic (if, else, elif, case) and various test conditions ([ ]).
-It demonstrates how to perform string comparisons (=, !=, -z, -n), numeric comparisons (-eq, -ne, -gt, etc.), and file property checks (-e, -f, -d, -s, etc.) to enable decision-making in scripts.

-### Usage

-This script is primarily for educational and testing purposes.
-You can execute it directly and follow any prompts it provides, or inspect its code to understand different conditional examples.
-Bash

-./conditional_logic_and_test_conditions.sh

----

-## 5. check_existence.sh
+3. check_existence.sh

-### Description
+Description

 check_existence.sh is an interactive Bash script designed to verify the existence of a file or directory at a user-specified path.
-It showcases the practical application of conditional logic (if/else) combined with the file existence test condition (-e).
-It's useful for pre-checking resources before performing operations.
+It showcases conditional logic (if/else) and file test conditions (-e).

-### Usage
+Usage

 Bash

 ./check_existence.sh

 When prompted, enter the full path to the file or directory you wish to check (e.g., /etc/hosts or ~/Projects/linux-journey).
-The script will report whether the item exists or not.

----